Key Takeaways

 ---

-This post is adapted from Module 14 of our Advanced course.
-Want to see real fermentation protocols and their cup results from our farm?
-Join the free community at [skool.com/particular-3064](https://skool.com/particular-3064) for deep dives into processing science.
+Fermentation is where the real magic happens -- and where the real risks live.
+Want to see our fermentation protocols and their cup results?
+Join the community at skool.com/particular-3064 for deep dives into processing science and side-by-side cupping comparisons.

 Want to learn more?